A Physics-Informed Neural Network Framework for Simulating Creep Buckling in Growing Viscoelastic Biological Tissues: Discussion

 In this study, we developed and applied an energy-based PINN framework, utilizing the principle of minimum potential energy, to simulate complex viscoelastic phenomena.
 These included creep, stress relaxation, viscoelastic creep buckling, and growth-induced morphogenesis in cylindrical structures.
 By training neural networks to find displacement fields that minimize the system's potential energy functional within an incremental time-stepping scheme, our approach offers a mesh-free and flexible alternative to conventional numerical methods for these time-dependent problems.
 Furthermore, as demonstrated, it allows for the capture of buckling instabilities without the manual introduction of perturbations often required in finite element analyses.

 A key highlight of our work is the natural emergence of buckling instabilities in creep simulations.
 Unlike traditional methods that typically rely on artificially imposed imperfections to trigger buckling, the inherent training dynamics of the neural network optimizer exploring the energy landscape appear to serve as a built-in mechanism for capturing the transition from stable creep to buckled configurations.
 This characteristic is particularly advantageous when modeling viscoelastic structures, where the gradual accumulation of strain leads to complex instability patterns.
 Furthermore, the extension of our framework to simulate tissue growth and morphogenesis underscores its versatility.
 By incorporating differential growth rates, the model successfully replicates the formation of intricate folding patterns reminiscent of those observed in biological tissues, thereby providing valuable insights into the mechanics of morphogenesis and offering potential applications in tissue engineering and bio-inspired design.
+In this study, we also using Fourier feature embeddings into the PINN.
+The results show that the FF-PINN does not significantly improve the accuracy or convergence for the viscoelastic creep-buckling problems considered in this work.
+We think the main reason is that the dominant physical behavior involves low-order global buckling modes mainly, which do not require high-frequency representational capacity.